 Slide a lifting strap under each end of the piano.
 With a team of four, each person holds one end of a strap, the objective being a different person supports each corner.
 Once everyone is in place, proceed to lift the piano onto the hand truck or dolly.

 Be mindful that in some circumstances, it may be necessary to carry the piano outside before loading it onto the dolly.
-It may be wise to consider hiring a professional, as this can greatly increase the risk of damage or bodily injury.
+It may be wise to consider hiring a professional, as carrying the piano without the aid of a dolly can greatly increase the risk of damage or bodily injury.

 4. Transfer to the Truck